Sage-Bionetworks/DesignSystem/just-in-time-permission.md

 layout: privacy_toolkit_auxiliary
 title: Just-in-time permission

 description: Apps usually bombard users with permissions screens requesting access to their camera, microphone and location data all at once. <br /> <br />There is a right time for everything!
-An easy solution to this problem is to surface the appropriate access permissions right before the user needs to complete a task requiring this type of data.
+Request permissions right before the user needs to complete a task that requires this type of data.
+This approach is called a just-in-time permission.

 responsive_blocks:
   - type: diagram
     image_color: FEF7F8
-    title: Worst Case Scenario
+    title: Asking for all permissions upfront can cause distrust.

     description_items:
-      - When a participant receives all of the permission requests all at once, it is natural for the participant to feel overwhelmed and suspicious of these such requests.
-Without the proper understanding of the reason why this data is being collected and its value to the biomedical researchers, a participant is more likely to deny the permissions during the onboarding process.
-If they decide to turn on the permissions at a later date, they will need to complete the cumbersome task of navigating to their phone’s system settings to update the app’s permissions.
+      - When a participant receives all permission requests at once, they might feel overwhelmed and suspicious of these requests.
+Without an understanding of why permissions are required to collect the data, and why this data is valuable to researchers, the participant could deny permissions during the onboarding process.
+If they decide to grant permissions later, they will  have to navigate their phone’s system settings and update the app’s permissions.
-      - This extra mental burden could induce frustration, especially among less tech-savvy users, or even worse, abandonment among them to leave or delete the app, sadly even before their participation begins.
+      - This extra burden could create frustration, especially among less tech-savvy users.
+Even worse, it could cause them to leave or delete the app before their participation has even begun.
     image_block:
       title: "Worst Case Scenario: Participant Denies Permissions and Must Navigate System Settings"
       image: worst-just-in-time-permission.png